SpringRole/sv-us-docs/source/index.html.md

 This API records the Passport details of the employee and verifies its authenticity.

 This API is used to upload an image of the employee's passport that will be scanned and parsed.
-The file size limit is also capped at 2MB.
-Files greater than 2MB witll throw exception.
+The file size limit is also capped at 2 MB.
+Files greater than 2 MB will throw an exception.
 The image should have the employee's information on it on the first or the second page.
 It must be a single picture that captures both pages of the passport.
 This follows the same logic as the other uploadId endpoints -- the picture needs to be clear with minimal glare and must have sufficient lighting.

 There are several variables that are more likely to cause a document to fail:
 1. The quality of the captured image - blurred images or images with reflections.